Frequently Asked Questions

 What types of meals do you serve?

 The simple answer is…whatever our residents like.
-Food is an incredibly important issue for the elderly; in the time of their lives when they have lost so much, they look so forward to a good meal.
-Therefore, we are constantly seeking our residents’ input into menu selections while at the same time always striving to maintain balance and healthfulness by using fresh fruits, meats & vegetables.
-Over the years, we’ve tried to introduce various types of ethnic and unusual items, but 9 times out 10 their favorites always come back to classic American cuisine.
+We are constantly seeking our residents’ input into menu selections while at the same time striving to maintain balance and healthfulness by using fresh fruits, meats & vegetables in most of our meals.
+Occassionally we try to introduce various types of ethnic foods and other unusual foods or snacks but 9 times out 10 their favorites always come back to classic American cuisine.
 Take a look at one of our weekly menus here.

 Do you have activities for the residents?